storj/design-docs/20260318-unified-billing.md

 * Currently unified usage not billed yet in real-time or at the same cadence than each satellite shows to the customer
 * Remove the implementation of the previous billing system
+* Automate misalignments between satellite registered usage and BigQuery global usage.
+This document requires a documented manual procedure, automating part of the process or entirely without human intervention is considered out of the scope because we don't think at this time that this will be required frequently.